eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    connection when they are actively processing a transaction, which usually take only milliseconds to complete.
 When not processing a transaction, the connection would otherwise sit idle.
-Instead, connection pooling allows the idle connection to be used by some other thread to do useful work.
+Instead, connection pooling enables the idle connection to be used by some other thread to do useful work.

    In practice, when a thread needs to do work against a MySQL or